 Data-driven closure approximation of BBGKY hierarchies.
 Computing conditional expectations from data or sample trajectories is a key step in determining accurate closure approximations of reduced-order PDF equations.
 A major challenge to fitting a conditional expectation is ensuring accuracy and stability.
 More importantly, the estimator must be flexible and effective for a wide range of numerical applications.
-Let us briefly recall what conditional expectations are and, more importantly, how to compute them based on sample paths of (1).
-To this end, consider the random processes $x_1(t)$ and $x_3(t)$ defined by the dynamical system (24) evolving from a random initial state.
-The conditional expectation of $x_3(t)$ given $x_1(t)$ is defined mathematically in equation (30).
+Let us briefly recall how to compute conditional expectations based on sample paths of (1).
+To this end, consider the random processes $x_1(t)$ and $x_3(t)$ defined by the dynamical system (29) evolving from a random initial state.
+The conditional expectation of $x_3(t)$ given $x_1(t)$ is defined mathematically in equation (35).
 The geometric meaning of such conditional expectation is illustrated in Figure 5.
-We first compute sample trajectories of (24) - see Figure 5(a) - by sampling the initial condition and evolving it forward in time.
-We then project the solution samples we obtain at time t on the plane (x_1, x_3) , to obtain the scatter plot in Figure 5(b).
-For each value of x_1 , the conditional PDF $p(x_3|x_1,t)$ can be estimated based on all samples sitting on or lying nearby the vertical dashed line.
+We first compute sample trajectories of (29) - see Figure 5(a) - by sampling the initial condition and evolving it forward in time.
+We then project the solution samples we obtain at time t on the plane $(x_1, x_3)$ , to obtain the scatter plot in Figure 5(b).
+For each value of $x_1$ , the conditional PDF $p(x_3|x_1, t)$ can be estimated based on all samples sitting on or lying nearby the vertical dashed line.
 The conditional expectation $\mathbb{E}[x_3(t)|x_1(t)]$ is the mean of such conditional PDF.